Keksuccino/docs_fancymenu/placeholders.md

 **A few things to keep in mind:**

-- If the specified variable does not exist, the placeholder will return "0".
 - Variables are stored as strings, so if you need to treat the value as a number, remember to convert it.
 - You can create variables while not in the editor, when clicking on **menu bar -> Customization -> Variables**.
 - You can set variables using the "Set Variable Value" action with Ticker, Button or Slider elements.